DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Version Control for Content:** Applied Git principles to update user-facing content within an HTML file, demonstrating its utility beyond just code changes.

 ---

+#### CSS FUNDAMENTALS - New Subsection Commencement

+### Course Step Number: 313
+### Date Researched: 2025-07-28

+### Key Learnings:

+* **Curriculum Structure:** Identified the official start of "SUBSECTION C: CSS FUNDAMENTALS," signaling the shift from HTML structure and version control to the styling aspects of web development.
+* **Preparatory Phase:** Recognized this as a conceptual step to mentally prepare for the upcoming deep dive into Cascading Style Sheets, their syntax, properties, and application.

+---